 We define editing uncertainty as the uncertainty of the output generated by large language models.
 Formally, the output uncertainty is quantified by Shannon entropy:

 where $y$ represents each possible answer generated by the language model, and $x = \{q, G_S\}$ is the model input composed of the question $q$ and facts $G_S$.
-A higher entropy value $H(Y | X = x )$ signifies less confidence in the answer, reflecting greater uncertainty.
-Conversely, a lower entropy value indicates higher confidence and less uncertainty.
+A higher entropy value $H(Y | X = x )$ means less confidence in the answer, reflecting greater uncertainty.
+In contrast, a lower entropy value indicates higher confidence and less uncertainty.
 Ideally, if input facts $G_S$ are exactly the edited question fact chain $G^*_q$, i.e., $G_S = G^*_q$, then the model output should exhibit maximum confidence with minimal entropy, since $G^*_q$ contains the precise knowledge to answer question $q$.
 In the next part, we conduct empirical experiments to verify this assumption.

-In our experiments, GPT-J (6B)~\cite{gpt-j} is chosen as the base language model.
-We select 1000 instances for each of 2, 3, and 4-hop questions from the MQUAKE-CF dataset~\cite{zhong2023mquake} for testing.
+In our experiments, we choose GPT-J (6B)~\cite{gpt-j} as the base language model.
+We select 1000 instances for each of the 2, 3 and 4-hop questions from the MQUAKE-CF dataset~\cite{zhong2023mquake} for testing.
 The MQUAKE-CF dataset comprises multi-hop questions that are based on real-world facts, where the edited facts are counterfactual, meaning they do not exist in actual real-world scenarios.
 An example of such a question with an edit is provided in Table~\ref{table1}.